 Seed Rate of Application (lbs of PLS/acre)

-Creeping Bent Grass Fowl Bluegrass Switchgrass 83 34 14
+60% 30% 10% Creeping Bent Grass Fowl Bluegrass Switchgrass 83 34 14

-Supple emental Seed
+Suppl emental Seed

-Redtop) 3
+Redto p 3

 903-2.1.4 SEEDING SEASONS.
 Application of seed and seed mixtures shall occur within a specified seeding season unless otherwise approved by the MAA Engineer.
 No seed or seed mixtures are to be applied on frozen ground or when the temperature is at or below 35 degrees Farenheit (7.2 degrees Centigrade).
-Under these conditions, a layer of mulch should be applied in accordance with Item 905, Mulching, to stabilize the site, and permanent seeding season dates listed below.
+Under these conditions, a layer of mulch should be applied in accordance with Item 905, Mulching, to stabilize the site, and permanent seeding should occur in the subsequent seeding season.
+Seed application may occur during the seeding season dates listed below.
 Seeding performed after October 20 should be a temporary cover of annual ryegrass and followed by overseeding of the appropriate seed mixture during the spring seeding season.

 SEEDING SEASONS Permanent Cool-Season Grasses March 1 to April 20 and August 1 to October 20, inclusive Temporary Cover of Annual Rye/Redtop March 1 to April 30 and August 1 to November 30, inclusive Temporary Cover of Warm-Season Grasses (Little Bluestem only) May 1 to July 31, inclusive.
-Rate of application should be 13.6 lbs PLS per acre.
+Rate of application should be 13.6 lbs.
+PLS per acre.